 is Hong Kong’s largest Japanese-style department store and carries a wide selection of international items, including renowned European fashion brands, skincare products and cosmetics, jewellery, leather goods, electrical appliances and home supplies, with a supermarket featuring Japanese produce and snacks.

-Check out Lee Gardens Tourist Privileges on the official site and enjoy more than 60 exclusive offers.
+Check out Lee Gardens Tourist Privileges on the official site and enjoy heaps of exclusive offers.

 runs the gamut of shopping in Causeway Bay.
 From fashion and jewellery to fine wine and children’s clothing, Lee Gardens One and Two offer some of the world’s top brands.
 The newer Lee Gardens Three brings hip streetwear and artisanal coffee shops for the younger generation.
 If you have little ones, you cannot miss its children’s concept floors to style your child in the latest designer looks.